cambridge-cares/TheWorldAvatar/Agents/BuildingFloorAgent/README.md

 2) Domestic building: 1st floor height is 3.6m, the rest floor height is 2.8m

 ### 2.3 Retrieving BuildingFloorAgent's image
-The GFAagent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/buildingflooragent) using `docker pull ghcr.io/cambridge-cares/buildingflooragent:<LATEST-VERSION>`
+The Building Floor Agent should be pulled automatically with the stack-manager, if not you can pull the latest version from [cambridge_cares package](https://github.com/orgs/cambridge-cares/packages/container/package/buildingflooragent) using `docker pull ghcr.io/cambridge-cares/buildingflooragent:<LATEST-VERSION>`

 ### 2.4 Starting with the stack-manager
 The agent has been implemented to work in the stack.
-To do so, place gfaagent.json in the [stack-manager config directory].
+To do so, place buildingfloor.json in the [stack-manager config directory].

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.